Anthony Babington: Death

 Babington (aged 24) and his thirteen conspirators were convicted of high treason and sentenced to be hanged, drawn and quartered.

 His offer to Elizabeth of £1,000 for his pardon was rejected, and the execution of the first seven (including Babington, John Ballard, and Chidiock Tichborne) took place on the 20th.
 The condemned men, kept in the Tower of London, were marched from their cells, strapped to sledges and pulled by horses through the streets of London.
 On reaching a specially erected scaffold in St. Giles' Field, near Holborn, they were hanged, drawn and quartered.
 After this, the executioner distributed the parts of their bodies to prominent locations around the city to warn all of the consequences of disloyalty to the monarch.

 Babington's final letter to his friend and betrayer, Poley ("farewell sweet Robyn...") is one of the more strikingly poignant documents in the case.

 Popular culture

 A Traveller in Time by Alison Uttley is set at Thackers, the fictional name for the Babington Manor House, actually at Dethick, in Derbyshire.
 The narrator, Penelope Taberner, witnesses young Anthony Babington's growing involvement with Mary, Queen of Scots, as Penelope finds herself passing between her world of the 1940s and the year 1582.

+Anthony Babington is featured as a side character and friend of the protagonist in the 1912 novel Come Rack!
+Come Rope! by Robert Hugh Benson.
+The reader is given an outside view to the development of the Babington Plot through Anthony’s repeated meetings with the central characters.

 In 2008, BBC Radio 4 broadcast an Afternoon Play by Michael Butt entitled The Babington Plot, directed by Sasha Yevtushenko with Stephen Greif as "The Presenter", done in documentary-style and told from the perspectives of some of the conspirators – some genuine, some government spies that had infiltrated the group - and several people who were in various ways involved in the events.
 Babington is portrayed as possibly homosexual and having an emotional relationship first with Thomas Salisbury (played by Samuel Barnett) and then Robert Poley (played by Burn Gorman).